 New members may not be aware that this is why the ditch on the right hand of the 5th fairway was constructed.

 The Club patronage started to decline around 1990 with the various laws beyond our control, being introduced.
 At this time it was proposed we convert the golf greens to turf.
 After a two year study on the feasibility of this project, it got under way in 1991 with the members approval.

 This project was completed, with mostly voluntary work, at the end of 1996.
 We now have a fully paid for 18 hole turf green golf course.
-The club’s ongoing support by the local community is reflected in the strength and continuity of its Membership.
-There are still members of the original families playing and enjoying golf and bowls.
+The club’s ongoing support by the local community is reflected in the strength and continuity of its membership.
+There are still members of the original families playing and enjoying golf.

 Coolamatong life members, recognised for their commitment to the club, life members are Lily Constance, Tony Lette, Charlie Roberson and Alan Reid.
 Previous life members have included Sandy Wallace and Greg and Flo Golby.